 All experimental students are required to take Teaching of Psychology and to teach a section of Introductory Psychology concurrently.
 In this course, students receive guidance and feedback in syllabus preparation, lecture preparation and delivery, test construction, and grading during the semester in which they teach their first full course.
 This is a high-quality experience that greatly helps students develop their teaching skills.
 Students usually take this course during their third year.

-The Faculty Resource Center (FRC) offers free workshops for graduate and faculty instructors in many types of teaching technologies including elearning, Tegrity, Turnitin, clicker system, and others.
-In addition the FRC can help with video-editing, podcasting, and other creative teaching tools.
-Learn more about the FRC’s services at http://frc.ua.edu/.
+The Center for Instructional Technology (CIT) offers free workshops for graduate and faculty instructors in many types of teaching technologies including Blackboard Learn, Panopto, Turnitin, the clicker system, and others.
+In addition, CIT can help with video-editing, podcasting, and other creative teaching tools.
+Learn more about CIT’s services at cit.ua.edu.